KolavizhiBaskaran/Portfolio/README.md

 # My Portfolio

-A brief description of what this project does and who it's for
+This is a straightforward website for my online showcase that uses HTML, CSS, and JavaScript.

 ## Used By

-This project is used by the following companies:
+This project is using

-- Company 1
+- html
-- Company 2
+- css
+-javascrpit